What's on this page?

 There are various different methodologies you can use to undertake a process assessment.
 Due to the similarities between the Software CMMI (created by Carnegie Mellon University) and the IT Service CMM, the same methods can be used to perform a process assessment for both.

-For more information see the Software Capability Maturity Model web page.
+For more information see the Software Capability Maturity Model web page or the IT Service CMM website.

 Six Sigma – Quality and Process Improvement